Podlasie: World War II to present

 Under German occupation, the population was subjected to mass arrests, executions and deportations to forced labour, concentration camps and Nazi ghettos, whereas under Soviet occupation the population was subjected to mass arrests, executions, deportations to forced labour in Siberia, Central Asia and the Far North.
 Sites of German massacres of either Polish or Jewish civilians include Mień, Olszewo (also Polish prisoners of war), Moskwin, Grabarka, Białystok, Tykocin, Rajsk, Paulinów, Krasowo-Częstki, Wnory-Wandy, Jabłoń-Dobki (see Nazi crimes against the Polish nation).
 Nowosiółki was the site of a massacre of hundreds of patients of a psychiatric hospital as part of Aktion T4.
 German forces also committed crimes against Italian and French POWs at subcamps of the Stalag 366 POW camp with executions and massacres of Italians and French in Międzyrzec Podlaski and Hola, respectively, with the Italians also subjected to mass starvation, epidemics, beatings and killings at Biała Podlaska.
-Many Poles from Podlachia were among the victims of the Soviet-perpetrated Katyn massacre.
+Many Poles from Podlasie were among the victims of the Soviet-perpetrated Katyn massacre.

 The region once again returned to Polish control in 1945.

-In 1999 the modern Podlaskie Voivodeship was established which encompasses the northern part of historic Podlachia, including Białystok and Drohiczyn, as well as surrounding areas, including Łomża and Suwałki.
+In 1999 the modern Podlaskie Voivodeship was established which encompasses the northern part of historic Podlasie, including Białystok and Drohiczyn, as well as surrounding areas, including Łomża and Suwałki.
 Its southern border lies along the Bug.
+Podlasie makes up only 36% of this voivedeship.